thephpleague/commonmark/UPGRADE.md

 ## 0.16.0 (unreleased)

+You may continue using the deprecated items listed below in version 0.16.x.  **However, these deprecations will be removed in a future major release** (0.17.0+ or 1.0.0, whichever comes first) so consider updating your code now to prepare for that release.

 ## `Cursor` and `CursorState` methods

 Basically, all methods in these two classes which contain `First` in their name have been deprecated.
 The original names were misleading as they always operated on the "first" non-space **after the current position**, which is not always the **first occurrence in the string**.
 You should instead use the `Next` versions instead: